imagej/imagej.github.io/_pages/plugins/simple-neurite-tracer/selecting-paths.md

 <!-- -->

 -   Alternatively, you can click on the path in the 3D view.
-Note that you will probably have the problem that clicks in the 3D view only select the <i>volume</i> rather than the paths - you can get around this by selecting the volume and then unticking {% include bc content='Edit | Hide/Show | Show content'%} to hide the volume rendering.
+Note that you will probably have the problem that clicks in the 3D view only select the <i>volume</i> rather than the paths - you can get around this by selecting the volume and then unticking {% include bc path='Edit | Hide/Show | Show content'%} to hide the volume rendering.
 Then clicking on the paths will be easy.